 To make this dish gluten-free, use a gluten-free orzo pasta made from rice, corn, or quinoa.
 They're pretty good!

 Have a minute?
-I'd love for you to dive into the comments and rate this Vegan Orzo Pasta Salad With Sunflower Seed Pesto.
+I'd love for you to dive into the comments and rate this Vegan Pesto Orzo Salad with a Sunflower Seed Pesto.
 Your feedback is invaluable—did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.

 Ingredients